 Paul relayed his concerns about accessibility to his peers in the Self-Advocacy Leadership Committee, in a meeting that was attended by AHRC NYC’s Senior Policy Advisor, Al Kaplan.
 “He [Al Kaplan] asked us if we would like to go to Albany to talk to government officials and advocate for people with disabilities,” says Paul.
 “I said Yes.
 I went to Albany last year to talk to government officials about problems with Access-a-Ride, accessibility [issues], and more jobs for people with disabilities.”

 Along with other self-advocates, Paul visited Albany and met with legislators and government officials, making them aware of a variety of issues that people with disabilities face in their everyday lives.
-They had fun too, spending two snowy nights in a hotel, dining out as a group, while gaining more confidence to speak up, and more motivation to teach their peers do the same thing.
+They had fun too, spending two snowy nights in a hotel, dining out as a group, while gaining more confidence to speak up, and more motivation to teach their peers to do the same thing.

 Creating an Accessibility Rating System